-Our board has established four standing committees - audit, nominating and corporate governance, compensation and compliance committee - each of which operates under a charter that has been approved by our board.
+Our board has established four standing committees - audit, nominating and corporate governance, compensation and organization and compliance and reimbursement committee - each of which operates under a charter that has been approved by our board.
 Upon completion of this offering, each committee's charter will be available under the Corporate Governance section of our website at www.tactilemedical.com.
 The reference to our website address does not constitute incorporation by reference of the information contained at or available through our website, and you should not consider it to be a part of this prospectus.